Eat Well Squad motivates preteens to enhance their literacy of nutrition fact labels using both printed comics and

-Eat Well Squad is my capstone project of personal-professional interest in healthy eating issue among preteens.
+Eat Well Squad is my capstone project of personal-professional interest in the healthy eating issue among preteens.
 The advisor was Dr. Maaike Bouwmeester.
 According to the thesis guide, the thesis project should demonstrate proficiency and skill in theory and practice, imagination and creativity, and understanding of current and emerging trends in the field of educational communication and technology and the design of media for learning.

 A Learning Design draws heavily on both Instructional Design, Design Thinking and Human Centered Design processes to produce a learning experience that effective, enjoyable and engaging.
-In 2018 ECT Design EXPO, graduating students in the Digital Media Design (DMDL) for Learning and Games for Learning (G4L) programs present a wide variety of creative thesis projects at MAGNET (Media and Games Network).
+In 2018 ECT Design EXPO, graduating students in the Digital Media Design (DMDL) for Learning and Games for Learning (G4L) programs present a wide variety of creative thesis projects at MAGNET (Media an

 A Longer Version of the Concept

 Eat Well Squad is a combination of printed comics and augmented reality to improve preteens’ ability to read nutrition facts labels by reading comics, watching animation and practicing the knowledge in real life settings.

 The comic is telling a story about a boy named Jermaine tries to investigate how he eats every day.
 With the help of his digestive organs such as the pancreas, teeth and his smartphone, Jermaine The app with augmented reality content providing data visualization and concept explanations about nutrients.
-It will help the user to practice pouring cereal with the assistance from AR measurement.
+It will help the user to practice pouring cereal with the assistance of AR measurement.

-The content of Eat Well Squad aligns with activities from FDA’s curriculum for middle-level classrooms: Science And Our Food Supply: Using The Nutrition Facts Label to Make Healthy Food Choices.
+The content of the Eat Well Squad aligns with activities from FDA’s curriculum for middle-level classrooms: Science And Our Food Supply: Using The Nutrition Facts Label to Make Healthy Food Choices.
 The topics will cover but not limit to serving size and calories, sugar in beverages, sodium in snacks, facts about fats, and meal planning, etc.

 How it Works